DishaBasti/youtube-educators-social-network-analysis/README.md

 - Open and run the notebooks/data_collection.ipynb

-- Save the dataset as data/youtube_api_dataset.csv
+- Save the dataset

-- Update the file path in app.py
+- Update the file path in youtube_analytics.py

 ## Future Enhancements
  - Automate real-time data collection